radifar/PyPLIF-HIPPOS/docs/source/getting-started-plants.rst

 	hippos config-plants-na-notc.txt

-After the calculation finished HIPPOS will generate 2 files, hippos.log and full_ifp.csv. hippos.log contain the information about ligand name, number of poses, and the running time.
+After the calculation finished HIPPOS will generate 2 files, hippos.log and plants_notc_ifp.csv. plants_notc.log contain the information about ligand name, number of poses, and the running time.
 If output_mode set to simplified or combo there will be a table for bit position for each residue (useful for deciphering the simplified bitstring).
-The full_ifp.csv file will contain the ligand name, pose number, energy from docking result, and the interaction bitstring as can be seen below:
+The plants_notc_ifp.csv file will contain the ligand name, pose number, energy from docking result, and the interaction bitstring as can be seen below:

 .. image:: 12-plants-noref.png